 Max Walker and Charalabos (Harry) Aletras, both Australian Writers’ Guild Pathways writers, have received development funding and mentorships as part of Scripted Ink.’s dedication to investing in Australian screen content and bringing commercially viable scripts and great writers to the Australian and international industry.

-Max Walker’s project The Peacemaker has received development funding for the production of a third market-ready script, with internationally renowned screenwriter Jan Sardi brought on as a mentor.
+Max Walker’s project The Peacemaker has received development funding for the production of a third market-ready script.

 Speaking at the Scripted Ink. launch in August 2016, Walker highlighted the importance of Scripted Ink. investing support and money in Australian screenwriters: ‘I cannot state strongly enough how much we need you with us.
 To hold our voices bold: To keep our stories strong,’ he said.

 Harry Aletras has also received script development funding for a second draft of his project Martingale, and a mentorship with AWGIE Award-winning screenwriter Blake Ayshford.

 Aletras was inducted into the Australian Writers’ Guild’s Pathways Program after winning the Adelaide Film Festival’s INSITE Award in 2015 for Martingale.
 His mentor Blake Ayshford won the inaugural INSITE Award before going on to write two feature films including Cut Snake, which premiered at Melbourne Film Festival and was selected for the 2014 Toronto International Film Festival.